Riroaki/FewShotEntityExtraction/README.md

       "score": 0.5
     }
   ]
-}, ...]
+}]
 ```

 ## Note

-- Number of threads: specify in `config.py`.
+- Max workers: specify in `config.py`.
 Using larger numbers would improve efficiency, but not all the time.
 64 is the default value here.
 - Termination: The program terminates when all jobs are done.
 You may stop processing by `ctrl+c` whenever you want, but please make sure all workers exited and the program output `Saved data.`, which means the extracted entities has been written into output files.
 You may restart and the program would process from where you stopped last time.